postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 - **Select**

-  Parse a data stream to select a subset of the data available.
+  Parses a data stream to select a subset of the data available.

 - **Now**